MarvinScott39/Automated-Labeling/README.md

 # Automated-Labeling
-Detect and lable items on convey belt automatically
+Detect and lable items on conveyor belt automatically